b---c/oauth-token-bff/main.md

 (2) The backend examines the request, validating whether it includes a valid user session: if it doesn't, it rejects the request as described in (#ATErrorInvalidSession).
 (3) The backend extracts user information from the session, using whatever mechanism it deems suitable, and verifies whether it already has in storage a suitable access token satisfying the request (see (#Security) for more details).
 If it does, it returns it as described in (5).
 (4) If there is no suitable access token stored, the backend verifies whether it has the necessary artifacts to request it to the authorization server without requiring user interaction- for example, by using a refresh token previously stored for the current user.
 If it does, the backed contacts the authorization server with a token request using the grant of choice (leg B of the diagram).
 In the absence of a suitable artifact required to perform a request toward the authorization server, the backend returns an error to the frontend as described in (#ATErrorNoRT).
 (5) If the authorization server returns the requested token as expexcted (leg C in figure 1), the backend returns it to the frontend, as shown in Leg D and described in (#ATresp).
-If the authorization server denies the request, the backend returns an error to the forntend as described in (#ATErrorFailedGrant).
+If the authorization server denies the request, the backend returns an error to the frontend as described in (#ATErrorFailedGrant).
 The following sections provide more details for each of the messages described.

 ## Access Token Request {#ATreq}